irfanailyas/Course-Notes/EXCEL BASICS FOR DATA ANALYSIS.md

 - Format, filter and sort data.
 - Easily edit, undo and error-check.
 - Create charts, graphs and reports.
+- Easily inspect data which is clearly liable.

 # DATA ANALYSTS USES SPREADSHEETS FOR:-
 - Collecting data